Skip to content

 ls -lt data/snapshots/ | head -1

 If snapshot is old, auto-compaction may not be running.
+Verify your configuration and check server logs for compaction errors.

 Best Practices